Gelembjuk/WebAppSample/README.md

 ### Create a config file

 Copy app/config.inc_template.php to app/config.inc.php .
 Set our settings.
+For beginning, important are $basehost (your app hostname) and DB settings (for a DB see below)

 ### Create a DB